 BRWA hopes to continue this baseline monitoring at these sites in 2012 and beyond.
 One of the objectives of our Water Quality Monitoring Program is to collect at least 4 years of baseline data to be able to have a good picture of conditions at that site.
 While we have 4 years of baseline data for some other sites in the Bad River Watershed, we need to do more work to achieve this for the Penokee sites.

 We are currently in need of funding to help continue this work!
 If you would like to make a contibution to BRWA for baseline monitoring in the Penokees, you can donate here.
 Be sure to make a note with your donation that you want to help with this monitoring effort.

-If you have any questions about our data or the Water Quality Monitoring Program please contact Matt at 715-682-2661 or
+If you have any questions about our data or the Water Quality Monitoring Program please contact Tony at 715-682-2003 or